imthefounder/dao-governance-platform/test/readme.md

 ## voting power calculation table

-These are the values we used in the fuzz tests for voint power <->
+These are the values we used in the fuzz tests for voting power <-> burned token calculation.

+- Function:

 ```
 x = (2 \* sqrt(306.25 + 30y) - 5) / 30 - 1
 y = (15*x^2+35*x)/2

-x = mintedToken
+x: mintedToken
-y = burnedToken
+y: burnedToken
 ```

+- Table:

 | Minted Token (lvl) | Level | Burned Token |
 | ------------------ | ----- | ------------ |